paul-mannino/go-fuzzywuzzy/README.md

 # go-fuzzywuzzy
 This is a port of SeatGeek's [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy), a fuzzy string matching library.
-Also included is a port of [python-levenshtein](https://github.com/miohtama/python-Levenshtein), a wicked-fast implementation of Levenshtein edit distance.
 ## Usage
 ### Levenshtein Edit Distance
 ```go